19 May 2021

 We have commissioned the National Centre for Social Research (NatCen) to lead a research project into measures used successfully by other common law jurisdictions to improve judicial diversity – to better understand how these might be used in England and Wales.

-The study will be run over the next 6 months and will include a review of existing literature alongside stakeholder consultation.
+The study initially ran over 6 months and has been extended to the summer of 2022.
+It will include a review of existing literature alongside stakeholder consultation.

 NatCen is an independent organisation with experience of conducting research on complex and sensitive topics within crime, justice and diversity, and experience of working with government departments including the MoJ and the Home Office.
 The project team will be led by Dr Jeffrey DeMarco and include Dr Jennifer Barton-Crosby, Lana MacNaboe, Felicity Kersting and Caroline Turley.
 Between them, the team have experience of working on a Rapid Evidence Assessment into Judicial Diversity initiatives for the MoJ, and an evaluation for the Prison Reform Trust.